Economic Factors >

 The assessment, development, and listing operations of funds and insurance products consider ESG factors.
 All ESG funds listed by First Bank are compliant with the laws and regulations of the competent authority; The linked objects of First Life Insurance's investment type policies prioritize green funds compliant to the EU's SFDR.

-First Securities was the first securities company in Taiwan to offer scores and information relating to the sustainable development of individual stocks, providing investors with a platform that they can reference when investing.
-By referencing collected sustainability reports, the Market Observation Post System, news reports, and publicly available information from the Financial Supervisory Commission, Ministry of Environment and Ministry of Labor, ESG performance is scored and ranked through analyzing corporate ESG actions using AI quantization and models.
+First Securities is the first securities company in Taiwan to offer scores and information relating to the sustainable development of individual stocks, providing investors with a platform that they can reference when investing.
+Referencing collected sustainability reports, the Market Observation Post System, news reports, and publicly available information from the Financial Supervisory Commission, Ministry of Environment and Ministry of Labor, ESG performance is scored and ranked through analyzing corporate ESG actions using AI quantization analysis and models.
 In the meantime, TWSE's corporate governance evaluation and rankings have also been included to make the scoring more diverse and objective.
+They have also been integrated into First Securities' customer order placement system, so that investors can promptly access corporate ESG scores and related analyses to significantly improve their decision-making efficiency.

 Inclusive Finance Products and Services